Specialist Mortgages for Social Workers

 Finding the right mortgage deal isn’t always the easiest task, particularly when you’re working in a demanding job role.
 Fortunately, help is available.

-The Alexander Southwell Mortgages appreciates the hard work and dedication offered by all social workers and following COVID-19 have adjusted our offer to include a FEE FREE Service, to help you get on the property ladder.
+The Alexander Southwell Mortgages appreciates the hard work and dedication offered by all social workers.
+We offer a FEE FREE Service, to help you get on the property ladder.

 Our mortgage broker services don’t stop there…